abhagwat6/AI-Case-Study/README.md

 #### Part of the reason is also neglect by AI developers and technology companies.
 #### This gap was recognized by Oden Technologies.
 #### The company is making significant headway into this space.
-#### Although not yet profitable, the company is well-funded by the venture capitalists and the customers *https://www.pwc.de/en/digitale-transformation/the-perfect-match-digital-twins-and-reinforcement-learning/the-ai-agent-that-will-help-you-operate-your-business-even-better.html *
+#### Although not yet profitable, the company is well-funded by the venture capitalists and the customers.

 ### ** Addendum and References**
 #### The AI agent that will help you operate your business even better, PwC Article, August 3, 2023, *https://www.pwc.de/en/digitale-transformation/the-perfect-match-digital-twins-and-reinforcement-learning/the-ai-agent-that-will-help-you-operate-your-business-even-better.html*